Artist Archive is an annual programme that questions what an archive can be and who gets to have one.

 Shannelle ‘Tali’ Fergus | Mum.
 Edit.
 More

 Shannelle ‘Tali’ Fergus is a South East London born, raised and based creative, with over 20 years’ industry experience as a performer, teacher and choreographer.
 Her movement style is a blend of her training in street styles and contemporary, with leanings towards gesture and pedestrian movement.

 Shannelle will present her solo work ‘Mum.
 Edit.
 More’ (2017) as a Material Archive.
 Conceived during Talawa Firsts 2017 and since performed at Rich Mix, The Place and Wellcome, ‘Mum.
 Edit.
 More’ is a highly personal and poignant audio-visual journey exploring the beauty of the human voice, pondering the effects of gentrification and reflecting on the nature of change.
-The archive will take the form of journals, sketches, voice notes and video recordings.
+This Material Archive will take the form of journal extracts, voice notes and video recordings.

 Image: Shannelle ‘Tali’ Fergus